issue

 Winona County is known as the "puppy mill capitol" of Minnesota due to its granting of so many permits for the mass production of puppies; some of these facilities are licensed by the state and/or federal (USDA) government.

-Animal Folks has been tracking these local permits, though some data is still unknown.
+Animal Folks has been tracking these local permits.

 www.speakupwinonacounty.org